Barely Lethal: Home media

 The film was released on DVD and Blu-ray on August 4, 2015, by Lionsgate Home Entertainment.
 Both contained an UltraViolet digital copy of the film.
 Special features included deleted scenes, a behind-the-scenes featurette titled "Back to School: On Set with Barely Lethal" and an audio commentary with director Kyle Newman and actors Dove Cameron and Thomas Mann.

+Reception

+On Rotten Tomatoes, the film holds an approval rating of 26% based on 35 reviews, and an average rating of 4.3/10.
+The website's critical consensus states: "Just like its underserved protagonist, Barely Lethal is in disguise -- it wants you to think it's smarter than it is but it fails by falling prey to all the clichés it mocks".
+On Metacritic, the film has a weighted average scored 44 out of 100, based on 10 critics, indicating "mixed or average" reviews.